Sylv1011/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+It can be used for give recommendations to clothes based on weather.
+It will be especially useful for people live in places where weathers change constantly.
 * What is a good environment for X?
+A room or environment with pure and dark background
 * What is a bad environment for X?
+An environment where background is composed of different light colors, especially colors that are close to skin pixels.
 * When will X break?
+It will break when the camera runs out of battery or the website that supports the backend web scrapping algorithm breaks.
 * When it breaks how will X break?
+It will no longer work as expected to provide recommendations.
 * What are other properties/behaviors of X?
+It will also take in user preferences and give user clothes styling recommendations based on user input, current weather, and a decision tree algorithm
 * How does X feel?
+The device should feel caring and empathetic.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***